 There have been many very well written and in depth technical articles about the theories and facts behind "long life" antifreeze products and the problems associated with improper service, use, and mixing of incompatible products.
-With this article, we are not going to engage in any of the controversy regarding the root causes or where the ultimate responsibility lies with this issue.
-Instead we are going to focus on the need; a simple and effective cleaning solution.
+With this article, we are not going to rehash those issues or engage in any controversy regarding fault.
+In our opinion the root causes are clear and the ultimate reasoning lies within the incompatible mixing issues causing depletion of the anti-corrosion technologies.
+So let's move on to focus on the need; a simple and effective cleaning solution.

-HECAT was asked to research and develop a simple and effective cleaning process, primarily focused on the issue of clogging heater cores.
+HECAT was asked to research and develop a simple and effective cleaning process, primarily focused early on the issue of clogging heater cores.
 Various cooling system flushing gun's, flushing tee's and other methods both professional and home made, using air and water, have been around for a long time; by adding HECAT's patented "Pulsating" scrubbing action, it takes this method to the next level of cleaning effectiveness.
-As development progressed, it was determined that HECAT could offer a Complete Cooling System Flusher by adding accessories needed to flush not only the heater core, but to target the radiator and engine block also.
+As development progressed, it was determined that HECAT could offer a Complete Cooling System Flusher by adding accessories needed to flush not only the heater core, but to target the radiator and engine block; including the cooling paths through the heads and intake.